psyker-team/mist-v2/README.md

   - [ ] Implementing the web service

+## Contribution & Contact

+Mist is an open-source project and we sincerely welcome contributions.
+Apart from Mist, we are broadly interested in the ethics, copyright, trustworth, and privacy concerns of new-generation generative AI.
+If you have some ideas on these topics, feel free to contact us through our e-mail: [mist202304@gmail.com](mist202304@gmail.com).

 ## A Glimpse to Methodology

 Our paper is still in progress so that we provide a glimpse to our methodology here.
 Mist V2 works by adversarially attacking generative diffusion models.
 Basically, the attacking is an optimization over the following objective: